ilarramendi/BetterCovers/README.md

 | `<!--CERTIFICATIONS-->`     | `<img src= "..." class="certification"/>`<br>For each certification                                                                      |

 # Parameters
-`-o true` Ovewrite covers
+`-o true` Ovewrite any cover found
+`-a true` Overwrite only files created by the script with different settings/ratings/etc
-`-wd /path/to/wd` Change the default working directory (where config and icons are stored)
+`-wd /path/to/wd` Change the default working directory (where config files, images and covers are stored)
-`-w number` Number of workers to use, default 20 (using too many workers can result in images not loading correctly)
+`-w number` Number of workers to use, default 20 (using too many workers can result in images not loading correctly or hitting api limits)
 `-omdb apiKey` Store the OMDB api key
 `-tmdb apiKey` Store TMDB api key
 `-v number` Verbose level from 0 to 3, default 2.